valosekj/fsleyes_preset/README.md

 cp config.py ~/.fsleyes_preset/config.py
 ```

-Then, modify the `~/.fsleyes_preset/config.py` file by your favorite text editor (vim, nano, atom, ...)
+Then, modify the `~/.fsleyes_preset/config.py` file in your favorite text editor (vim, nano, atom, ...)

 If the `~/.fsleyes_preset/config.py` does not exist, the default config file located within this repo is used